 Some things that can happen online that may support an IIED or defamation claim

-- Libel cases (false statements of fact made online, which seriously injure and damage your reputation, or your business and impact your ability to conduct business)
+- Serious and completely outrageous libel cases (false statements of fact made online, which seriously injure and damage your reputation, or your business and impact your ability to conduct business.

-- Other malicious and intentional online conduct designed and calculated to injure a person or business.
+- Other malicious and intentional online conduct designed and calculated to seriously harm or injure a person or business

-Contact a personal injury and emotional distress lawyer
+Contact a California personal injury and emotional distress lawyer

-We can be reached at (877) 276-5084.
-We may be able to take your case on a contingency fee basis.
+If you have a potential case involving EXTREME AND OUTRAGEOUS CONDUCT and CAUSING SEVERE EMOTIONAL INJURY We can be reached at (877) 276-5084.
+We may be able to take your case on a contingency fee basis or reduced fee.
 Call for a free initial consultation.
-You can also email us by sending to the address on the right side of this page.
+You can also email us through our contact form